To answer your question right off the bat, yes, tennis vibration dampeners can help with tennis elbow.

 There are numerous risk factors that you need to be aware of.

-In accordance with dampeners and tennis elbow, there is not enough hard data to guarantee that using a dampener will prevent symptoms of tennis elbow.
+From a scientific perspective there is not enough hard data to guarantee that using a dampener will prevent symptoms of tennis elbow.

 While dampeners do in fact absorb vibrations, much like shocks in a car do the same thing, the information about those specific vibrations being the root cause of tennis elbow is unconfirmed.

-What Is A Tennis Racquet Vibration Dampener?
+What Is A Tennis Racket Vibration Dampener?

 To better understand what they are, let’s describe them.